 |Total Credit Hours||70|

 Students receiving the Associate of Applied Science in Respiratory Therapy from Bossier Parish Community College may transfer their courses to partially fulfill degree requirements at Northwestern State University to satisfy requirements for the Bachelor of Applied Science in Allied Health.
-Additionally, students receiving the Associate of Applied Science in Respiratory Therapy from Bossier Parish Community College may have a bridge option to transfer in the Louisiana State University Health Sciences Center Cardiopulmonary Science Program if prerequisite coursework for that program is complete.
+Additionally, students receiving the Associates of Applied Science in Respiratory Therapy from Bossier Parish Community College may have a bridge option to transfer in the Louisiana State University Health Sciences Center Cardiopulmonary Science Program if prerequisite coursework for that program is complete.